nihalgowda2002-arch/uk-bank-risk-engine/README.md

 strongly and converges towards the unhedged position over its own tenor.
 A hedge is a delay, not a cure.

+### Graph money mule detection

-**Graph money mule detection** on a synthetic network of 3,000 accounts and 7,831 payments containing 25 planted rings.
+A synthetic network of 3,000 accounts and 7,831 payments containing 25 planted rings.

 | Metric | Value |
 |---|---|